doncandela/gs-git/gs-git.md

     origin    https://github.com/<username>/myrepo.git (fetch)
     origin    https://github.com/<username>/myrepo.git (push)

+- Git commands that don't refer to specific files or directories will have the same result if issued in the top directory of your repo, or in any of its sub- or sub-sub directories.
+These include `git branch -vv`, `git fetch`, `git pull` (all covered below) and many others.

+- `git add .` (covered below) will stage all files **in the current directory and its subdirectories**.

+- `git status` (covered below) will show the status of all files in the repo, no matter where it is issued.
+Conversely `git status .` will show the status of files in the current directory and its subdirectories.

 **A single repo on GH can be cloned to more than one laptop/PC**, for example if you have collaborators (who will each want to clone the repo to their laptop/PC) or if you want to be able to work on the repo from more than one laptop/PC (one at work and one at home).

 ### Seeing branches and their commit history<a id="seebranches"></a>